miamollie/jackie-art-site/src/pages/index.md

 ---
 templateKey: index-page
 title: Creative Urban Mapping
-image: /img/home-jumbotron.jpg
+image: /img/image-for-creative-mapping-website.jpeg
-heading: Exploring the public realm using creative urban medium arts
+heading: Mapping the everyday experience of urban public space
 ---

 ### What things we do